 The policy stream is one of the independent processes that also go on in the run up to the adoption of a policy.
-Ideas and proposals generated by policy experts, academics and even government circles within this stream rise and fall over the years.
-However, considerations of technical feasibility, resource economy and value acceptance determine the fate of proposed solutions ultimately making it to the institutional agenda.
+Ideas and proposals generated by policy experts, academics and within government circles in this stream rise and fall over the years.
+However, considerations of technical feasibility, resource economy and value acceptance determine the fate of whether proposed solutions ultimately make it to the institutional agenda.
 Within the education system in the run up to the adoption of the FCUBE, government was largely the main actor, championing the development of possible solutions to the problem.

 Under the auspices of the Ministry of Education (MoE), the bureaucrats together with government appointees and foreign donor agencies regularly met to fashion out possible solutions to the menace in the education system.
-The government set up an education reform committee in 1993.
-With partnership from international donors such as the United States Agency for International Development, Canadian International Development Agency, the United Kingdom's Department for International Development and UNICEF, the MoE undertook extensive consultations with stakeholders of the education sector between May 1993 and July1994.
-(Tonah, 2006).
-In recounting the role of the donor community in the preparation of the strategy paper, the Minister of Education, Harry Sawyerr intimated that:
+The government instituted an education reform committee in 1993.
+With partnership from international donors such as the United States Agency for International Development, Canadian International Development Agency, the United Kingdom's Department for International Development and UNICEF, the MoE undertook extensive consultations with stakeholders of the education sector between May 1993 and July1994 (Tonah, 2006).
+In recounting the role of the donor community in the preparation of the strategy paper, the Minister of Education, Harry Sawyerr intimated:

 During the preparation of the paper, UNICEF staff in Ghana took the lead in providing technical and financial assistance to the ministry.
 Teams of specialists and practitioners, including representatives of other funding agencies, were invited to prepare thematic papers on key sector issues.
 Funding agency representatives met every month at UNICEF; the head of UNICEF's Human Resource Development Program chaired the meetings.
-Participants included officials from the ministries of education and
+Participants included officials from the ministries of education and finance, UNICEF, UNDP, UNESCO, the World Bank, the British Council and Britain's Overseas Development Agency (ODA), the European Union, the U.S. Agency for International Development (USAID), the Japanese International Cooperation Agency (JICA), and other bilateral agencies, including the Swiss, German, Canadian, Dutch, and French.
+(Sawyerr, 1997)

-313 finance, UNICEF, UNDP, UNESCO, the World Bank, the British Council and Britain's Overseas Development Agency (ODA), the European Union, the U.S. Agency for International Development 314 315 (USAID), the Japanese International Cooperation Agency (JICA), and other bilateral agencies, including 316 the Swiss, German, Canadian, Dutch, and French.
-(Sawyerr, 1997) 317 The consultative process that commenced in May 1993 ended with a four-day workshop from 19 to 22 July, 1994.
-The MoE, under the leadership of the Minister, prepared a strategy paper, 318 "Towards Learning for All: Ghana Basic Education Reforms for the year 2000", a policy 319 320 document which sought to be the roadmap to rectify the anomaly in the education system (Little, 2010; Sawyerr, 1997).
-At the workshop, a formal proposal was presented to the government to 321 be considered for adoption as the new education policy of the country.
-There were five broad 322 recommendations contained in the proposal.
-They were infrastructural development, 323 management reforms, curriculum change, community participation and improvement of quality 324 personnel to support basic education at all levels (Government of Ghana 1994) 325
+The consultative process that commenced in May 1993 ended with a four-day workshop from 19 to 22 July, 1994.
+The MoE, under the leadership of the Minister, prepared a strategy paper, "Towards Learning for All: Ghana Basic Education Reforms for the year 2000," which sought to be the roadmap to rectify the anomaly in the education system (Little, 2010; Sawyerr, 1997).
+At the workshop, a formal proposal was presented to the government to be considered for adoption as the new education policy of the country.
+There were five broad recommendations contained in the proposal.
+They were infrastructural development, management reforms, curriculum change, community participation and improvement of quality personnel to support basic education at all levels (Government of Ghana 1994)